solo-io/ext-auth-plugin-examples/README.md

 make GLOOE_VERSION=$GLOOE_VERSION compare-deps
 ```

-If there are any mismatched dependencies, A file named `suggestions` will be created.
+If there are any mismatched dependencies, a file named `suggestions` will be created.
 Please use the contents of this
 file to update your `go.mod` file.
 This means replacing existing entries and adding missing entries.

 Once you have updated the `go.mod` file, run the `compare-deps` target again.
 You might need to do this a few times